Excuse me, I am an apple (word order)

 LESSON OVERVIEW

-This worksheet focuses on the grammar topic of word order in English sentences.
-Students discuss language-learning apps, read about funny examples of sentences from Duolingo and have a lot of practice
+This lesson focuses on the grammar topic of sentence word order.
+Students discuss language-learning apps, read about funny examples of sentences from Duolingo and have a lot of practice.
+The lesson has been updated to give students more explicit rules on sentence word order.

 A2 / Pre‐Intermediate60 minStandard LessonUnlimited Plan